People & Relationships

 Our people make what we do possible.

-We are proud to have some of the most creative, skilled and qualified staff in Scotland, as well as the kindest, most approachable and reliable.
-These are the qualities that enable includem staff to form trusting relationships with children, young people and families; they know they can trust us, rely on us and that we are there to champion their future.
+We are proud to have some of the most creative, skilled and qualified staff in Scotland, who are also kind, approachable and reliable.
+These qualities allow us to form trusting relationships with children, young people and families; they know they can trust us, rely on us and that we are there to champion their future.
 These are the relationships that can bring about lasting, positive change.

 A Better Life is includem’s practice toolkit.
-It provides an agile and responsive foundation for our practitioners to support children, young people and families.
-It combines theory, practice, policy, research evidence and lived experience to inform 13 specialist modules, each of which can be tailored to the age, gender, background and the circumstances of each child and their family/carer.
-Download our A Better Life module summary
+It provides an agile and responsive foundation for staff to support children, young people and families.
+It combines theory, practice, policy, research evidence and lived experience to inform 13 specialist modules, each of which can be tailored to the age, gender, background and circumstances of each child and their family/carer.

 24/7 Support

 Life doesn’t just happen Monday – Friday, 9-5.
 That’s why our support is available 24/7, 365 days a year.
 We meet with young people and families at the times that they need.
 If a child needs encouragement at 8am to get up and go to school, we’ll be there.
-If 9pm on a Saturday night is when a young person needs company, we’ll be there.
-And for all the times in between, when extra support and guidance might be needed, our 24/7 helpline is available to everyone we support.
+If 9pm on a Saturday is when a young person needs company, we’ll be there.
+And for all the times in between, when extra support and guidance might be needed, our 24/7 helpline is available.

 Flexible & Responsive

 We know that circumstances can change, often quickly and without warning.
-Being flexible and responsive is how we make sure includem provides the best possible service, not only in how we respond to the changing needs of a children, young people and families, but how we respond to the needs of our local authority and statutory partners.
+Being flexible and responsive is how we make sure includem provides the best possible service, not only in how we respond to the changing needs of a child, young people and families but how we respond to the needs of our local authority and statutory partners.

 Families